jesperstroem/Workshop/README.md

     $ git branch

-This tells you which branches are currently available in your repository - there should only be a default "main" branch which every git repository will start with.\
+This command tells you which branches are currently available in your repository - there should only be a default "main" branch which every git repository will start with.\
+This is also the branch we have been working on so far.
+It contains multiple commits and therefore multiple snapshots of the code, but it is still only one branch.
-Notice the * which tells you that you are currently on that branch - in other words, you have "checked out" the main branch.
+Notice the * which tells you that you are currently on that branch - in git terminology you have "checked out" the main branch.

 To start a new branch run the following:

-    $ git branch -b experiment
+    $ git branch experiment
+    $ git branch

-This will create a new branch called "experiment" and will automatically "check out" that branch.\
+This will create a new branch called "experiment".\
-By running `git branch` you will notice the new branch and that the * has moved
+By running `git branch` you will notice the new branch, but that the * is still at main.

-Now you can simply run `git checkout <branch_name>` to switch between the branches.
+Now you can simply run `git checkout experiment` to switch between the branches.
+Run `git branch` to verify that it worked.\
+Notice how we used the checkout command again - but this time we checkout a branch and not a commit.

+Try to switch back and forth between experiment and main.\
-Notice that the branches at this point are completely identical, since the new branch "spawned" from the other branch, and we have not made any changes yet.
+What do you notice?
+The branches at this point are completely identical - since experiment "spawned" from main, and we have not made any new commits yet.

-Check out the new experiment branch and run the following commands:
+Check out the experiment branch and run the following commands:

     $ echo "Now we are on another branch" > file.txt
     $ echo "The new branch has additional content" > new.txt